Following are a select group of leaders who will be joining us in Singapore:

 Northwest Rapid Transit

 Mark is a civil engineer with over 30 years’ experience and knowledge in infrastructure engineering, construction, mining and operations and maintenance of assets.
-Experience highlights include a $12 billion portfolio of rail and mining infrastructure and a program of PPP infrastructure projects in Australia.
+Experience highlights include a $12 billion portfolio of rail and mining infrastructure and a program of PPP projects for the M2, M7, Graham Farmer Freeway, Cross City Tunnel and Clem 7 Motorway.
+Mark started out his career as a Project Engineer working his way up the ranks in major contractors.
 Mark has previously held executive positions at Calibre Group, Brookfield Multiplex Infrastructure Services and Conneq Infrastructure Services.
 He has a proven track record of business strategy development, leading high performance teams, implementing corporate governance and ensuring compliance.
 As CEO of Northwest Rapid Transit (NRT), Mark has overall accountability for all aspects of NRT’s project delivery and systems operations.
 This package of work is the largest Public Private Partnership (PPP) ever awarded in NSW.
 It will see NRT deliver the Sydney Metro Northwest by the first half of 2019 and continue to operate and maintain the network for the next 15 years.

 Allianz Capital Partners

-Christian holds a master's degree in economics and finance from Ludwig-Maximilians-Universität München and a PhD in entrepreneurial finance from Technische Universität München.
+Christian holds a master’s degree in economics and finance from Ludwig-Maximilians-Universität München (LMU) and a PhD in entrepreneurial finance from Technische Universität München (TUM).

 Three years after joining Trimble as a Technical Service Manager for surveying, mining, and construction, Mr. Fosburgh was appointed Director of Development for the company’s land survey business unit, where he oversaw the development of field and office software that enabled the interoperability of Trimble survey products.
 Over the past 21 years, he has held numerous roles, including Vice President and General Manager of the Geomatics and Engineering, Engineering and Construction, Mobile Resource Management, and Agriculture divisions .
 In 2007, his role was expanded to include a number of divisions within the construction business, as well as responsibility for several corporate functions and geographical regions.
 Currently, Mr. Fosburgh is responsible for Trimble’s Geospatial, Civil Engineering and Construction, and Trimble Buildings industry segments, with a strong personal focus on influencing and mentoring the next generation of Trimble leaders.